oemof/oemof-thermal/docs/validation_compression_heat_pumps_and_chillers.rst

 grades for the chiller, the RMSE is smallest for the quality grade 0.30 with 0.573 and larger for 0.25 with 0.758 and for 0.35 with 1.181 (cf. Tab.1).

+Tab.1: Root mean square error for different quality grades of the chiller
 ============================= =============================
     Quality grade                   RSME
 ============================= =============================